Hiking the Haʻakulamanu (Sulfur Banks) Trail in Hawaiʻi Volcanoes National Park

 Distance: 1.3 miles / 2.1 km

-While the trail through the Haʻakulamanu Sulfur Banks can be treated as an out-and-back hike, it is more commonly connected with the Crater Rim Trail across Crater Rim Drive to make Haʻakulamanu an easy loop.
-This is what’s reflected in the distance above.
+That said, the trail through the Haʻakulamanu Sulfur Banks can be treated as an out-and-back hike, but it is more commonly treated as a loop with the Crater Rim Trail across Crater Rim Drive, which is what’s reflected in the distance above.

 Haʻakulamanu Trailhead Parking